-• Compliance with the relevant provisions of the applicable environmental legislation and associated regulations promulgated in terms of these laws is of the utmost importance.
+• Compliance with the relevant provisions of the applicable environmental legislation and associated regulations promulgated

-4.3.
+4.2.
 Social Interaction

-• All construction activities must take place within the demarcated footprint.
+All construction activities must take place within the demarcated footprint.
 If it is necessary for activities to take place outside of this area, permission must be obtained from the relevant authorities.

-4.4 Labour
+4.3 Labour